Waarom deze reis?

 Ride/drive to Jaipur, capital of Rajasthan, via rural villages and Rupnagar.

-We leave Pushkar on our bikes travelling through desert backroads and small villages to the town of Rupnagar a marble working centre.
-Then (optionally) extend the ride to the Naraina railway crossing, from where we transfer by vehicle to Jaipur.
-Ride approx 94km.
+We leave Pushkar on our bikes travelling through desert backroads and small villages to the town of Rupnagar; a marble working centre.
+There is the option to extend the ride by another 34km to the Naraina railway crossing, from where we transfer by vehicle to Jaipur.
+Cycle approx. 60km (94km including optional ride).

 Sightseeing tour of Jaipur.